cognitedata/cdp-spark-datasource/README.md

 per line, of the format `ENVIRONMENT_VARIABLE_NAME=value`.
 See [sbt-dotenv](https://github.com/mefellows/sbt-dotenv) for more information.

-### Set up

-1. First run `sbt compile` to generate Scala sources for protobuf.

-2. Run the Python files `scripts/createThreeDData.py` and `scripts/createFilesMetaData.py` (You need to install the cognite-sdk-python and set the `PROJECT` environment variables).

-This uploads a 3D model to your project that you can use for testing.

 ### Run the tests

 To run **all tests**, run `sbt test`.